PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-22 11:35:11
+Last updated: 2024-04-22 11:35:48
-Random Quote: Look, I found a rock that looks like a penis with one ball.
-It's my Lance Armstrong rock. - Piper Chapman
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard